HelloTinyWorld/dsa4262/README.md

 pip install -r requirements.txt
 ```
 1.2 Note that the project uses jupyter notebooks.
 For instructions on how to use jupyter notebooks refer to this guide by dataquest: https://www.dataquest.io/blog/jupyter-notebook-tutorial/

+1.3: Open the cloned repository (which is in Users by default)

 ## Task 1: